Panenco/panenco-ui/src/components/form/text-area/text-area-README.md

 This component inherits the attributes of the **text-area** element and extends the functionality with next properties.

-- title - title;
+- title - Title text content;
-- subTitle - subTitle;
+- subTitle - Subtitle text content;
-- error - add this prop when smth went wrong;
+- error - The text that would be displayed in case an error occurred;
-- wrapperProps - it's props which will be added to wrapper component;
+- wrapperProps - Attributes applied to the wrapper element;
-- inputProps - it's props which will be added to input component;
+- inputProps - Attributes applied to the input element;
-- ref - wrapper ref
+- ref - The wrapper ref

 | propName     | propType                              | defaultValue | isRequired |
 | ------------ | ------------------------------------- | ------------ | ---------- |